 THE ROLE OF TECHNOLOGY AND INNOVATION

 A circular economy makes a compelling argument against what it describes as a “take-make-dispose” economy.
-Ideas that are grounded in digitally enabled solutions and connect customers and businesses, such as Uber and Airbnb are creating new business norms.
+Ideas that are grounded in digitally enabled solutions and connect customers and businesses, such as Uber and Airbnb, are creating new business norms.

 “If companies can reveal the structural waste in a system, they can provide new opportunities for people to participate in a way that ensures larger wealth distribution as well as deliver a cost effective solution in one go,” says Morlet.

-Developing materials from biological sources that have technical properties and hence can substitute petro- chemical based plastics will also be a vital part of the solution, as the Foundation continues to focus on turning the tide on plastic waste, believes Morlet.
+Developing materials from biological sources that have technical properties and can substitute petro- chemical based plastics will also be a vital part of the solution, as the Foundation continues to focus on turn-ing the tide on plastic waste, believes Morlet.
 Other work-in-progress innovations include ones that will exploit tracking capabilities and refine the ability to trace material flow.

 THE ROLE OF THE CONSCIOUS CUSTOMER

 Digital penetration, access to information and social media are fundamentally re-shaping thought around product-use.
 “People now have the tools to not only gain knowledge about products and services but also provide direct feedback that will create a more circular economy,” says Morlet.
 Brand strategies around sourcing, product testing, health benefits and inclusiveness are getting increasingly amplified.

 In the food industry for example, a number of restaurants are now promoting the farm to fork concept.
 Moreover, new practices that can deliver better food systems at competitive prices, such as urban and peri-urban farming, selling direct to consumers and recovering organic waste to feed back into the farming system are becoming prominent, Morlet remarks.
 Cosmetics and apparel retailers are among the other industries that are raising the standard of their practices.
 These contributions are significant and cannot be undermined but their relative impact might be limited in the scheme of things.

+Sample this.
 Research indicates, should nothing be done to address the situation and business-as-usual continues, total demand for limited resource stocks (like biomass, fossil energy and metals) is expected to reach 130 billion tons by 2050, up more than 400 percent from 50 billion in 2014.
 An issue of this scale is all pervasive.

 THE CRITICAL NEED FOR COLLABORATION

 According to Morlet, individual companies can look for innovative approaches in choosing to design products that can be repaired or upgraded but more often than not, the problems run so deep, no single company can address them.
 The fashion industry is one example.
 In the report, A New Textiles Economy: Redesigning fashion’s future, the Ellen MacArthur Foundation said that globally, more than half the fast fashion production is disposed of in less than a year and that one garbage truck full of textiles is landfilled or burnt every second.
-The report also highlights that less than one percent of materials used is recycled per year.
+The report also highlights that less than one percent of materials used are recycled per year.
 This magnitude of problem requires a far deeper engagement.
 The need to assess a product, reinvent the value chain around it and recalibrate business processes cannot be accomplished on an individual level, Morlet reiterates.

 If start-up ideas have been touted as the ones that will oil the wheel of the circular economy and provide solutions, multinational corporations and governments must ensure ground level change.
 They have the muscle to provide reach and influence for the shift to be meaningful.
 “The concept of an economy is a complex one and we have to stimulate it at different levels,” Morlet says.
 “A combination of innovation, regulation and industry works.”
 The Foundation has joined hands with leading companies such as H&M, Nike, Philips and Unilever.
 “Each of these companies is recalibrating their business models and boldly committing to transform and be the frontrunners in their sectors on the topic of circular economy,” Morlet says.

 In particular, he is excited about Unilever’s promise to convert to reusable and recycled packaging by 2025.
 “When large multinational companies adopt, others follow,” Morlet believes.
-Two years back, in a groundbreaking report, the Ellen MacArthur Foundation said in a business-as-usual scenario, our oceans are expected to contain more plastics than fish (by weight) by 2050, which propelled Unilever to renew its commitment towards packaging materials that stay in use and out of the ocean.
+Two years back, in a ground-breaking report, the Ellen MacArthur Foundation said in a business-as-usual scenario, our oceans are expected to contain more plastics than fish (by weight) by 2050, which propelled Unilever to renew its commitment towards packaging materials that stay in use and out of the ocean.
 So Morlet’s optimism is understandable.

-Another major collaboration is one that the Foundation has forged with H&M. The Swedish clothing giant has committed to becoming “circular” on 80% of the store concepts by 2025 and use 100% recycled materials by 2030.
+Another major collaboration is one that the Foundation has forged with H&M. The Swedish clothing giant has committed to becoming “circular” on 80% of store concepts by 2025 and use 100% recycled materials by 2030.
 Additionally, it also runs a garment-recycling scheme.
 Dutch tech giant, Philips, drives a circular economy-led value creation by refurbishing pre-owned components, using upgradable products and also delivers 50% reduction in energy consumption versus comparable systems in some cases, the company website states.

 PUBLIC POLICIES PROVIDE THE SECRET SAUCE

 What often stands in the way of large scale adoption is regulation.
 According to some critics, policies that suggest environmental benefits are not necessarily vote winners because often, they result in job losses or increased household utility bills, at least in the short term.
-Meanwhile, countries such as India and China have contended in the past that it is unfair to be constrained by carbon-reduction targets when their OECD (Organization for Economic Cooperation and Development) counterparts have harnessed development, exploiting an emissions-heavy growth path.
+Meanwhile, countries such as India and China have contended in the past that it is unfair to be constrained by carbon-reduction targets when their OECD (Organization for Economic Co-operation and Development) counterparts have harnessed development, exploiting an emissions-heavy growth path.

 Morlet argues that we have to move away from what signifies economic prosperity and ask the question - what is it that we want to grow?
 Is pollution led prosperity worth the price?
 Research suggests that for every one percent increase in GDP, resource usage has risen on an average 0.4 percent.
-This means population and economic growth are the key drivers of resource demand and economic development, as we know it, collides with resource scarcity.
+This means population and economic growth are the key drivers of resource demand and economic development, as we know it, and it collides with resource scarcity.

 If anything, emerging countries can participate, lead the charge and redefine how we perceive growth.
 “People have to understand we cannot scale the linear model anymore without a severe, debilitating impact,” Morlet says.
 Still, it might be naive to imagine that people will choose more environment friendly options if it is not price competitive.
 Consumers prefer sharing versus owning because it is also convenient and cost effective.

 In the majority of countries, particularly in the developed world, the cost of repairing products is often higher than buying new ones.
 “People are price sensitive and a great example of where a new product can cost less than repair is a washing machine.
 But this is largely a design challenge,” Morlet believes.
 Products can be designed for maintenance, repair, upgradation and refurbishment, with the business model to match so that customers and manufacturers can both benefit, he elaborates.
 “For example, Splosh uses a reusable bottle and detergent concentrate, which is dissolvable.
-One can order it online, it’s convenient, cost effective, reminds you when supply is running low etc. it's not that costs cannot be controlled; in most cases, the right questions have not been asked,” Morlet explains.
+One can order it online, it’s convenient, cost effective, reminds you when supply is running low, etc. It’s not that costs cannot be controlled; in most cases, the right questions have not been asked,” Morlet explains.

 NURTURING THE CIRCULAR ECO-SYSTEM

 Connecting to a common cause and closing the loop on the lifecycle of products remain at the heart of “cir-cular” philosophies.
 The Ellen MacArthur Foundation collaborates with major companies to shift the needle but also believes in guiding micro-level change.
-If a company considers a change towards nourishing the circular economy system, the confusion often is, where to begin.
+If a company considers changing towards nourishing the circular economy system, the confusion often is, where to begin.
 “Often the shift begins with a new design idea,” says Morlet.
-To institute a neutral resource that can help companies design better, the Foundation launched "the Circular Design Guide” a year back.
+To institute a neutral resource that can help companies design better, the Foundation launched “The Circular Design Guide” a year back.

 Additionally, the Circular Economy 100 platform brings together members from across the economy to provide opportunities for multi-stakeholder collabora-tion.
 Member groups include corporates, governments, cities, academic institutions, emerging innovators, small and medium sized enterprises (SMEs) and affil-iates.
-It also works with student communities in order to intervene at an early stage through fellowship programs and open learning opportunities.
+It also works with student communities in order to intervene at an early stage through fellowship pro-grams and open learning opportunities.
 “We constantly provide support, collaborate and implement initiatives that accelerate the transition to a circular future.
-It is our belief that shared learning, creating avenues for the industry, governments and communities to co-create will catalyze the change, from what is now take-make- dispose to made-to-be-made-again,” says Morlet.
+It is our belief that shared learning, creating avenues for the industry, governments and communities to co-cre-ate will catalyse change, from what is now take-make- dispose to made-to-be-made-again,” says Morlet.